nand2mario/3dfx_voodoo_demos/README.md

 ## Running

-The only dependency apart from a C++ compiler is SDL.
+The only dependency is SDL.
 To install SDL, use `brew install libsdl2-dev` on Mac, or `sudo apt install sdl` on Linux  or WSL on Windows.

 Then use `make` to build all the demos.
 ```